data-mill-cloud/data-mill/infrastructure/README.md

 helm repo add data-mill https://data-mill-cloud.github.io/data-mill/helm-charts/
 ```

-## 3. Developing applications
-Please check the `data` folder for examples on how to connect to services, such as S3, Spark, Dask, Keras/Tensorflow.

-## 4. Accessing the Data Lake and Data versioning
+### 3.4 Accessing the Data Lake and Data versioning
 We use minio as local S3 datalake service.
 Code examples are directly copied to the minio pod and exposed as a bucket.
 Within the cluster, Minio can be accessed at <minio-release>.<namespace>.svc.cluster.local on port 9000 (or http://<minio-release>:9000).
 Minio can also be managed from it minio/mc client, using port forwarding to the pod: